Nesvilab/FragPipe-Analyst/docs/README.md

 ## Tutorial

 - [TMT](TMT-tutorial/README.md): A clear cell renal cell carcinoma TMT experiment example from [CPTAC study](https://doi.org/10.1016/j.cell.2019.10.007) published in Cell.
 - [LFQ](LFQ-AP-MS-tutorial/README.md): An LFQ AP-MS example of head and neck cancer from [Swantey et al.](https://doi.org/10.1126%2Fscience.abf2911) published in Sceince.
 - [DIA](DIA-tutorial/README.md): A tutorial using subset of clear cell renal cell carcinoma data independent acquisition (DIA) experiment.
-It's the second part of the tutorial using collection of FragPipe softwares.
+It's the second part of a tutorial using collection of FragPipe softwares for DIA analysis.
 You can also find the first part [here](DIA-tutorial/DIA.md).
+- [LFQ Hands-On Tutorial](LFQ-tutorial): An hands-on tutorial of analyzing a gliomas data-dependent label-free quantification (LFQ) dataset.
+It's the second part of a tutorial using collection of FragPipe softwares for LFQ analysis.
+You can find the first part [here](LFQ-tutorial/LFQ.md).

 ## Advanced Usage
 - [GSEA](advanced.md): After getting differential expression analysis result from FragPipe-Analyst, users could perform Gene Set Enrichment Analysis (GSEA) by themselves easily.